Exploring Ostuni Italy: Top Things to do in Puglia’s White City

 Top Things to Do in Ostuni Italy

-Explore the ‘Centro Storico’ in Ostuni Italy
+Explore the ‘Centro Storico’ in Ostuni Puglia

 The historic center of Ostuni is a maze of narrow, stone alleyways, stairways leading to no-one-really-knows-where and viewpoints providing gorgeous views of the Itria Valley all the way to the sea.